David Zwonitzer

-David Lee Zwonitzer (born March 10, 1953) is an American politician and a Republican member of the Wyoming House of Representatives representing District 9 from 2007 until 2017, and District 8 since 2023.
+David Lee Zwonitzer (born March 10, 1953) is an American politician and a former Republican member of the Wyoming House of Representatives who represented District 9 from 2006 until 2017, and District 8 from 2023 to 2025.
 His son Dan is also a member of the Wyoming House.

 Education

 Zwonitzer earned his BS and MS in water resources from the University of Wyoming.